lithin/serverless-run-function-plugin/README.md

 # Serverless Run Function Plugin

+** This plugin is deprecated since it is possible to run functions natively in the framework: https://serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/**

 Serverless plugin to run a lambda function locally.

 To use, add it to your `serverless.yml` under plugins: